Magnus Miller Murray

-Magnus Miller Murray (February 22, 1787 - March 4, 1838), served as the mayor of Pittsburgh, Pennsylvania from 1828 to 1830 and again from 1831 to 1832.
+Magnus Miller Murray (February 22, 1787 - March 4, 1838), served as the mayor of Pittsburgh, Pennsylvania, from 1828 to 1830 and again from 1831 to 1832.
 Mayor Murray now rests in Section 19, Lot 29 of Allegheny Cemetery.

 Early life

 Murray was born in Philadelphia, to Commodore Alexander Murray and Mary Miller Murray.
 He was named after his maternal grandfather, Magnus Miller, a local merchant.
-He attended Pennsylvania University, earning both bachelor's and master's degrees in an era when many statesmen had only a grade school education.
+He attended the University of Pennsylvania, earning both bachelor's and master's degrees.
 On January 6, 1806 he was admitted to the Philadelphia Bar.
 He married Mary Wilkens, daughter of John Wilkins, Jr. and Catherine Reagan Murray, on February 23, 1810.